ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Digital Asset Identifier

-This is the unique identifier (e.g. UUIDv4) that uniquely identifies the digital asset in the origin network which is to be transferred to the destination network.
+This is the unique identifier that uniquely identifies the digital asset in the origin network which is to be transferred to the destination network.

 The digital asset identifier is a value that is derived by the applications utilized by the originator and the beneficiary prior to starting the asset transfer.